 What Can You Do if Ryuk Infection Happens?

 There is no reliable Ryuk decryptor on the market, and an available one seems to be broken.
 That’s why in case of infection you have just three options: say your data goodbye, pay the ransom, or restore damaged files from backup.
 You won’t be happy with the first two.
 Accepting data loss leads to huge financial and reputational damage.
 Paying up might be just a waste of money, as hackers may not give you the decryption key.

 Restoring encrypted files from a backup is the only valid solution.
 If you backed up your data, you can be sure that you can recover it in case of an attack.
 Backup is proven to be effective against Ryuk: Louisiana’s Office of Technology Services avoided paying the ransom due to recovering its computer systems from backups and getting rid of Ryuk.

 Universal ransomware protection rules can be applied to Ryuk as well.
 As we’ve mentioned before, having a backup is a great way to keep your data safe from ransomware.

-Though being very effective, recovering files from a backup takes some time.
+Though being very effective, recovering files from a backup take some time.
 That’s much better than paying a ransom, but while you’re waiting for your data to recover, your business is losing money.
 That’s why the best way to protect your data from Ryuk is by combining backup with ransomware detection tools.
 These tools detect a ransomware infection ASAP and stop the infection process, which results in a lesser number of files compromised and faster recovery from a backup.